-The St. Paul’s Communications Team coordinates all communications for St. Paul’s, including the website and The Epistle, our bi-monthly print newsletter.
-If you’re a social media guru, have writing or photography skills, or have experience (or an interest) in learning WordPress (for website management), share your talents with St. Paul’s and join our communication team!
+The St. Paul’s Communications Team coordinates all communications for St. Paul’s, including weekly emails, the website, and The Epistle, our bi-monthly print newsletter.
+If you’re a social media guru, have writing or photography skills, or have experience (or interest) in learning WordPress (for website management), share your talents with St. Paul’s and join our communication team!

-Garden Team members work around the grounds of the church, pulling weeds, dead heading flowers, fertilizing plants, planting flower beds, occasionally trimming trees, picking up trash, and more.
+Garden Team members work around the grounds of our beautiful campus, pulling weeds, deadheading flowers, fertilizing plants, planting flower beds, occasionally trimming trees, picking up trash, and more.
 Team members are asked to meet with the Property Committee for specific activities and to work with team members for direction.
+Have a green thumb?
+Join our team!

 The Newcomers Team explores the most effective ways to greet, welcome, and engage visitors and new members at St. Paul’s.
 The team meets around once a month and uses the model of Greet—Transform—Send.
 This serves to orient our work toward the primary task of a Christian congregation: to gather those called by God into a community of transformation of mind, heart, and action, and to send people into the world to be and act as God’s loving and transforming presence.